 2. Inspect Your Water Quality

-If your water is high in mineral content, the problem is less about how you use your water and more about your water source.
-Since residue buildup is hard to remove with drain covers, you need to take more systematic solutions.
+If your water is high in mineral content, the problem is more minor about how you use your water and more about your water source.
+Since residue buildup is hard to remove with drain covers, you need more systematic solutions.
 For this reason, you may need to install a filtration system to prevent yourself from regularly contacting plumbers for repairs.

 3. Perform Routine Drain Cleaning

-You shouldn't wait for a plumber to clean your drains.
-In fact, homeowners must clean their drains monthly to prevent complex buildups or blockages.
-You can use a drain snake or use a chemical drain cleaner to flush down or uproot clogs.
-If you're using a chemical solution, remember to rinse it down with hot water to prevent extended damage to your pipes' inner linings.
+It would be better if you didn’t wait for a plumber to clean your drains.
+Homeowners need to clean their drains monthly to prevent complex blockages or buildups.
+To flush out or uproot clogs, you can use a drain snake or other DIY methods.
+If you’re using a chemical solution, remember to rinse it down with hot water to prevent extended damage to your pipes’ inner linings.

 4. Receive Regular Plumbing Maintenance